peekxc/clustertree/README.md

 devtools::install_github("peekxc/clustertree")
 ```
 ### Development note
 The package as it stands is in very early stage of development, and should be regarded as such.
-A release candidate for [CRAN](https://cran.r-project.org/) is planned for approximately sometime around September 5$^{\mathrm{th}}$ 2017.
+A release candidate for [CRAN](https://cran.r-project.org/) is planned for approximately sometime around 09-5-2017.

 ## Usage
 Usage section to be continued....